GOP Sues California Over Vote-by-Mail Plan

 He called the move by Republicans a "smear campaign" against California's plan, suggesting that the virus was being "exploited" for voter suppression.

-In an May 8 tweet announcing California's vote-by-mail plan, Padilla said that the state would do its best to keep polling places open and safe, if possible.
+In a May 8 tweet announcing California's vote-by-mail plan, Padilla said that the state would do its best to keep polling places open and safe, if possible.

+California joins a growing list of states considering mail-in voting as an alternative to in-person voting during the coronavirus pandemic.